rordawgg/revizer/readme.md

 #commit test

-MAX IS BETTER THAN RORY!!!
+MAX IS NOT BETTER THAN RORY!!!